m2mlight/m2mData/README.md

-# Server Functions and M2mdata Arduino library
+# REST services and M2mdata Arduino library

-Server functions (http calls) and a M2M Arduino library allow to use M2Mlight platform.
+REST services (server functions or http calls) and a M2M Arduino library allow to use M2Mlight platform.
 First, you need to register the sensor, actuator or alert and obtain the api_key values in m2mlight.com platform.

-These server functions and Arduino library can be used to send and receive values between the m2mlight platform and a program in a microcontroller or computer (arduino, raspberry, esp8266, etc.) or in a mobile device (tablet or smartphone).
+These REST services and Arduino library can be used to send and receive values between the m2mlight platform and a program in a microcontroller or computer (arduino, raspberry, esp8266, etc.) or in a mobile device (tablet or smartphone).

 The communication with the m2mlight platform can be using Ethernet (Arduino Ethernet or ENC28J60 shields) or GSM (SIM900 GSM shield).

-# 1. Server Functions
+# 1. REST services

 To upload/download data to m2mlight platform using http from a browser or program, you can employ the following server functions: